Soft and slightly chewy Chocolate Chip Pomegranate Cookies with coconut oil! The perfect festive holiday cookie. No chilling required!

 - Preheat oven to 350 degrees Fahrenheit.
 Spray two cookie sheets with cooking spray.

 - If using a flax egg, whisk together flax and water in a small bowl and set aside.

 - Using a stand mixer or electric beaters, beat coconut oil with the sugars until creamy (for me this took about 2 minutes).
 Add vanilla and egg (or flax mixture) and beat for 15 seconds, or until just incorporated.

 - Add flour, baking soda, and salt and mix until just combined.
 The dough will look a bit crumbly but should form nice balls when you touch it (see photos for reference).
 Stir in chocolate chips and pomegranate by hand.

-- Roll dough into 16 balls and place on two cookie sheets.
+- Roll dough into 16 balls and place on cookie sheets 2 inches apart.
 Bake pans, one at a time, for about 11-13 minutes.
 Do not over bake!
 They will look a bit underdone in the middle.
 Cool on a wire rack for 20 minutes to set up, sprinkle with salt, and dig in.